 Little ThreeYear has grabbed my hand at several points since we’ve been back and asked me to come with him to some remote part of the house, “because I’m scared to go to the basement alone, Mama.”
 Our basement, by the way, is not a dark, bare-boned forgotten space in the bottom of the house.
 It is finished, carpeted, and filled with Little ThreeYear’s toys, as well as a comfy couch and chairs.
 But after all that togetherness in Chile, Little ThreeYear feels lonely in the vast swath of basement without another person.

 But does it make sense to sell our beautiful home, which we bought in a short sale at a very good price, with its spacious backyard, forest hiding-spots, and ample space for visitors, to move to a condo with no garage (a huge negative during New Hampshire winters), much less space, and community fees?
+Get more info on garage and its maintenance.

 First, let’s consider the idea from a purely financial perspective.
 Let’s consider the cost of selling our current house and renting a condo in a nearby planned community.